peteraba/peteraba.com/content/blog/go-is-my-gateway-drug.md

 What can we take away here?

 1. It is slightly longer than the Python solution.
-2. You may found the `match` syntax strange but you can think of it as an `if` on steriod for now.
+2. You may find the `match` syntax strange but you can think of it as an `if` on steriod for now.
 3. There's no way you could call this function with wrong types.
 4. The response is even more obvious than Go's is as the `null` part is not a surprise here, it's expressed by the `option` type annotation.
 5. We are also using the standard library here but, much like `zip`, `List.fold2` and `List.ofSeq` also feel much less esoteric than `array_diff_assoc` in the PHP solution.

-### Final comparison
+### Conclusions

 I guess it's no surprise that I find the F# solution the best here but of course I do not mean to say that F# is the best language out of the four.
 I don't even think it's fair to say such a thing in general.
-I also don't think it proves in any way that FP is better than OOP.
-It does prove however, at least to me, that it's worth learning other languages as not all languages are equal.
+I also don't think that this example proves in any way that FP is better than OOP.
+Obviously these examples provide no good insight into how hard these languages are to learn, how usable they are in the wild and many other important aspect of the languages.
+They do prove however, at least to me, that it's worth learning other languages as not all languages are equal.